necst/zynq_userspace_dma/tests/TESTS.md

 * the vivado folder with the script to build and synthesize the bitstream

 To build the bitstream yourself, the script synth.sh can be used, which invokes the Vivado tools and the TCL script in each directory.
-__NOTE__: the TCL script used were built and tested under __Vivado (HLS) 2017.2__; they check the version they run in, so they might file in case of mismatch.
-It should be easy to modify them to use another version of Vivado.
+__NOTE__: the TCL script used were built and tested under __Vivado (HLS) 2017.2__; they check the version they run in, so they might fail in case of mismatch.
+It should be easy to modify them to work with another version of Vivado.
 To build the test *`<test name>`*, you need to source the Vivado tools and invoke the [synth.sh](./designs/synth.sh) script like
 ```bash
 source <path/to/Vivado/installation>